pavanuttarkar/MBR_Correlation/README.md

 |-- X2X7
  -- X4X7
  ```
 The following files (X1X2, X1X4, etc.) contains the files such as 'Correlation_NoComp_CompX7X1_ch07_SUN_20210419_142210_001.mbr_ch01_SUN_20210419_142210_001.mbr.txt.npy', a data cube containing first 2-D dynamic spectrum as the uncompensated correlation spectrum, the second is the intrasample compensated spectrum and the third 2-D spectrum is the phase used to compensate the uncompensated spectrum.
-An example 2.5 min dynamic spectrum can be seen in the fig. 7(a) and compensated spectrum can be seen fig. 7(b).
+An example 2.5 min and 37 min uncompensated dynamic spectrum can be seen in the fig. 7(a) for 2.5 min Solar observation and 37 min Solar observation in fig. 8(a).
+Similarly, compensated spectrum for 2.5 min Solar observation can be seen in fig. 7(b) and 37 min observation in fig. 8(b).
 The correlation amplitude (correlation co-efficient) of the Solar observation taken on April 14th can be seen in fig. 9.
 This observation was taken on the Tile 1 - Tile 7 baseline, the compensated dynamic spectrum phase can be seen in fig. 10.

 <p align="center">
 <img src="Figures/Solar_Uncompensated_APR19.png" alt="drawing" width="1000"/>